acenet-arc/cpp_as_a_second_language/_episodes/abstract_classes.md

 Taking the idea of polymorphism and inheritance mentioned previously a little further, what if we wanted to have a more general base class which we could pass to a function to allow displaying of any future class we might create?
 We could create what is known as an abstract base class.

-Let's do that now by copying our `virtual.cpp` program to a new `abstract.cpp` program and opening it in `nano`.
+Lets do that now by copying our `virtual.cpp` program to a new `abstract.cpp` program and opening it in `nano`.

 ~~~
 $ cp virtual.cpp abstract.cpp